AAO 2019 in San Francisco

 - YO Learning Lounge event: Wise Ways to Spend Your Money and Time When Starting a Practice

 Saturday, Oct.
 12 | 4 to 5 p.m.

 Program Chairs: James G. Chelnis, MD, and Arvind Saini, MD, MBA

-Learn how to get your practice started with participants discussing different practice types.
+Learn how to get your practice started with participants discussing different financial strategies.

 To successfully address the global eye care needs, today's young ophthalmologists must become involved in global efforts.
 This course will address examples of training pathways and discuss possibilities for how to make these efforts sustainable.

 - Welcome to the Real World of Ophthalmology: Reality 101 for Residents and Fellows